-Prerequisite: Senior standing.
-(4 credits) Multidisciplinary team design experience including consideration of codes, regulations, alternate solutions, economic factors, sustainability, constructability, reliability and aesthetics in the solution of a civil or environmental engineering problem.
+Prerequisite: senior standing.
+(4 credits) Multidisciplinary team design experience

+Multidisciplinary team design experience including consideration of codes, regulations, alternate solutions, economic factors, sustainability, constructability, reliability and aesthetics in the solution of a civil or environmental engineering problem.
 Professionalism and ethics in the practice of engineering.